 Due to the COVID-19 coronavirus pandemic, the Gordon Lightfoot show scheduled on September 24, 2020 (initially planned for April 16, 2020, then moved on September 24, 2020) has been postponed until October 1, 2021.
-We ask that you keep your ticket(s), which will be honoured at the venue entrance.
+Ticket holders are asked keep their ticket(s), which will be honoured at the venue entrance.

 Fellow Canadian, Robbie Robertson calls him a national treasure, while millions of fans the world over continue to be touched by Gordon Lightfoot’s remarkable contributions to music history.
 These time-defying songs document the events that shape our lives and have gone on to earn this legendary singer/songwriter an international reputation as one of the most anticipated live performers.
 With his trademark soulful vocals, Gordon Lightfoot’s concerts continually fill to capacity with legions of fans eager to once again experience the unmistakable Lightfoot sound.